geekhunger/onguard/README.md

 ## Setup your defense

 The `require("onguard")` statement returns a function which you must call with a `settings` object.
-The configuration function will then return an express middleware handler, which you plug into your application or your app router.
+The configuration function will then return an express middleware handler, which you plug into your application (router middleware chain).

-> There's actually more to it...
-Besides the config-function, the return value contains a `defend` method, an `attacks` Map and `Pattern` class.
+> There's even more to it...
+Besides the config-function, the return value actually contains a `defend` method, an `attacks` Map and `Pattern` class.
 [But let's put it aside for now and expore it later in depth...](#suspicious-requests)

-Here's a snippet to get you started.
-Use it to add a middleware to your `express` app instance or your `express.Router`.
+The easiest way to get started, is to use it as a middleware function.
+Plug 'onguard' straight into your `express` app instance or your `express.Router` like so:

 ```js
 app.use(require("onguard")({ // `app` is your express application or an express.Router